isdextre/Formal-Statistics-Training/README.md

 Through this repository, I aim to strengthen my theoretical foundations, organize my learning process, and communicate technical ideas in a clear and rigorous way.

 I will continue expanding it with new materials as I progress in my training.
-I hope these resources can also be useful to other students and learners.
+I hope these resources can also be useful to other students and learners

+.